-- An illness where the body produces higher levels of stress hormones like cortisol or adrenalin; these illnesses have a countereffect on the action of insulin (conditions like pneumonia or a urinary tract infection are common culprits)
+- An illness where the body produces higher levels of stress hormones (illnesses like pneumonia or a urinary tract infection have a counter-effect on insulin)

-- Inadequate insulin due to missed doses or more requirements
+- Not sufficient insulin due to missed doses or more requirements

 - Alcohol or drug abuse

-- Less food intake (this could be caused by sickness, fasting, or an eating disorder; bulimia, for example, produces excess ketones)
+- Less food intake – caused by sickness, fasting, or an eating disorders (bulimia, for example, increases the risk for DKA)